Market Maps

 The most important fact about AWS in FY2025 is not that it grew.
 It’s that it grew faster than its own profit.

-AWS revenue rose 20% year over year while AWS operating income rose only 14% (Amazon Form 10-K, FY2025).
-When the top line outruns the profit line, margin is compressing.
-That gap is the whole story.
+AWS margin compression is the whole story: revenue rose 20% year over year while AWS operating income rose only 14% (Amazon Form 10-K, FY2025).
+When the top line outruns the profit line, margin is contracting.
+That gap, not the growth rate, is what the filing is really telling you.
+Seen from the customer side of the same invoice, that margin is your cost of revenue, the structure taken apart in cloud cost economics.

 That is the cloud reset, stated plainly: AWS is front-loading the cost of an AI buildout (depreciation, energy, real estate) while the matching AI revenue is still ramping, so operating margin contracts even as the segment accelerates.